 Table 6: Summary of expenses — public order and safety

-Education expenses support the delivery of education services through higher education institutions; vocational education and training (VET) providers (including technical and further education institutions); and government (State and Territory) and non‑government primary and secondary schools.
+The education function includes expenses to support the delivery of education services through higher education institutions; vocational education and training providers (including technical and further education institutions); and government (State and Territory) and non‑government primary and secondary schools.

 Table 7: Summary of expenses — education*

-Expenses relating to the higher education sub‑function are expected to increase by 4.0 per cent in real terms over the forward years.
-This primarily reflects the impact of major reforms to higher education, including the introduction of a demand driven student enrolment system.
-The significant rise in expected expenses in 2010‑11 (4.8 per cent in real terms) reflects a large increase in the number of higher education enrolments in 2009 and 2010, following the Government's decision to lift the cap on funding for over‑enrolment from 5 per cent to 10 per cent in 2010 and 2011.
-This is expected to moderate from 2011‑12.
+Expenses under the higher education sub‑function are expected to increase by 5.0 per cent in real terms over the forward estimates, or 1.6 per cent per annum on average.
+This primarily reflects the cost of previous major reforms to higher education, including the introduction of demand driven student enrolment and an increase in higher education research funding.

 Table 7.1: Trends in the major components of vocational and other